Twitter acquires Stories template maker Chroma Labs – TechCrunch

 Founded in late 2018, Chroma Labs had raised a seed round in early 2019 and counted Sweet Capital, Index Ventures, and Combine VC as investors.
 Barnett’s fellow co-founders include CTO Alex Li, who was an engineering manager on Facebook Photos and Instagram Stories; and Joshua Harris was a product design manager on the Oculus Rift and Facebook’s augmented reality filters.

 With Chroma Stories, you could choose between retro filters, holiday themed frames, and snazzy collage templates to make your Storie look special amidst the millions posted each day.
-Sensor Tower estimates Chroma Stories had 37,000 downloads to date.
+Sensor Tower estimates Chroma Stories had 37,000 US downloads and 617,000 global downloads to date.
 That tepid reception despite the app’s quality might explain why the team is joining Twitter.

 By snatching up some of the smartest talent in visual storytelling, Twitter could give its text-focused app some spice.
 It’s one of the few social apps without a Stories product already, and its creative tools are quite limited.
 Better ways to lay out photos in tweets could make Twitter more beautiful and less exhausting to sift through.
 That might make it more appealing to teens and help it boost its user count, which now lags behind Snapchat.